mrcodefrost/hackofiesta_220_volts/README.md

  ### Usage and Feasability

  L-Scale is a Multi-Utility IOT Device with support app, created to record and display user’s measurements.
 It is a low cost device that contributes directly to several utility and industrial purposes.

+ ## Team behind L-Scale

+ L-Scale is developed by the Team 220 Volts
+ -Daksh Nauni
+ -Kanav Bhasin
+ -Yakshit Gupta
+ -Tanish Kamdar

+ The hardware code is in the 'Hardware' directory.
+ Checkout the 'About the project' directory to access Project powerpoint presentation,demo video etc.